-Using offensive language or insulting someone can be disrespectful regardless of the language used, but when it comes to the Swedish language, things can get a bit tricky.
-Sweden is known for its progressive and liberal culture, and the language reflects that with its gender-neutral pronouns and inclusive vocabulary.
+Using offensive language or insulting people isn’t usually the best idea.
+But things can get a little tricky when it comes to Swedish.
+Sweden is known for being really progressive and open-minded, and their language shows it with gender-neutral pronouns and inclusive words.

 Helvete = Hell

-Helvete is a Swedish word that translates to hell in English.
-It is considered a strong and vulgar term, and it is not commonly used in polite company.
-However, there are times when it may be appropriate to use this word.
+Helvete is a Swedish word that means hell in English.
+It’s definitely considered a strong, curse word and not something you’d usually say around polite company.
+That said, there are times when it could fit.

 Satan = Satan